Junks5020/deepe-docs/docs/user-guide/deep-prompt.md

 Key features include:

-- **Inference with Trained Models**: You can run prompts directly against **trained adapters or PEFT checkpoints** — even before they are merged into a base model.
-During model selection, **trained models** and all **third-party models** are listed, and each is clearly labeled by type.
+- **Inference with Customized Models**: You can run prompts directly against **trained adapters or PEFT checkpoints** — even before they are merged into a base model.
+During model selection, **customized models** and all **third-party models** are listed, and each is clearly labeled by type.

 - **Embedded Document Integration**: Reference enterprise documents or embedded knowledge bases directly inside your prompts.
 This is especially useful for retrieval-augmented generation (RAG) use cases.